hilts-vaughan/UnlinkMKV-GUI/README.md

 4. The CPAN manager should install the logging module, and the XML module, you should be able to exit the terminal now.

 If you are using Mono, the first run always takes a little bit (about a minute).
 Please be patient.

+Native Backend:

+There is no need for Perl.
+Just note that the native backend is less compatible and more compatible in some cases.
+If you have troublesome files, you may want to try both.

 # Using the application